-Tesources.
-The distancement various and internal to encourage sustainable resource use.
+resources.
+The droun conservation zone also internas to encourage sustainable resource ase.
 Attributes included Rationale (why attributes are included) Attributes excluded Rationale (why attributes are excluded) Open space and environmental features within the urban boundary that had a low-medium to very high cumulative environmental sensitivity rating.
 Due to the sensitivity of the environment, and the potential pressures placed thereon by urban development, these attributes were included to encourage protection of the environment by steering urban development away from sensitive environments, and to encourage development expansion on areas with less environmental sensitivity within the urban boundaries.
 All environmental sensitive features with a low sensitivity rating, within the urban boundary.
 The reason for excluding these features was to allow for development to expand within the urban boundary where the environmental sensitivity was low.
 This allows space for development expansion, but to encourage such from not occurring on areas with cumulative environmental sensitivity ratings of low-medium to very high.

-4.7.2.4 Zone 6: Urban development zone
+2.12.2.4 Zone 6: Urban development zone

-Map 65: Zone 6: Urban development zone
+Map 52: Zone 6: Urban development zone